lonsing/qratpreplus/index.md

 -5 6 0
 ```

-Hence universal literal elimination based on the QRAT+ proof system is more powerful than based on QRAT (see also Proposition 5 in our related [IJCAR 2018 paper](https://arxiv.org/pdf/1804.02908)).
+Hence universal literal elimination based on the QRAT+ proof system is more powerful than based on QRAT with respect to single applications of rewrite rules (see also Proposition 5 in our related [IJCAR 2018 paper](https://arxiv.org/pdf/1804.02908)).

 ### CONTACT INFORMATION ###